Sustainable road construction with B2Last®

 B2Last enables asphalt to be produced at temperatures of 140°C, thus reducing the formation of bitumen vapors and aerosols.
 Measurements on the construction site show a significant reduction in emission levels compared with a reference system processed at approx. 170°C. B2Last can thus make an important contribution to reducing the pollutant loads to which workers are exposed on the construction site.

 We value the health and safety of people above all else – in all plant trials, we instruct our customers on safe processing and handling the product.
+The training is based on legal requirements (GefStoffV) and the information provided by ISOPA (European Diisocyanate and Polyol Producers Association).
+In summary, however, it can be said that no more safety equipment is required for proper use of B2Last at the asphalt mixing plant than for products already established in the industry.
 The product emissions are also recorded during the manufacturing and processing steps of B2Last modified mixtures.
 Here, the numerous measurements in practice confirm that the emissions produced during the manufacturing of modified mixtures with B2Last are significantly below those of the maximum permitted workplace concentrations.

 All roads rehabilitated with B2Last are in excellent, technically stable condition.

 Alongside several stretches of road in the USA, several kilometers of public roads in Bavaria, North Rhine-Westphalia and in Rhineland-Palatinate have been paved using the product.
 The modified asphalt impressed everywhere, not just in regard to manufacturing and installation, but also during performance testing thanks to its excellent properties.